 Treatment for Adderall Addiction

-Addiction is a devastating disease and you do not have to fight it alone.
+Being addicted to Adderall is devastating and you do not have to fight it alone.
 The founders of Asheville Recovery Center, as well as many of our addiction therapists, have struggled with addiction and now enjoy life in recovery.
 They understand the struggles of addiction and how difficult it is to overcome on your own.

 At Asheville Recovery Center, specialists have combined various therapies, treatments and 12-step approaches to develop an effective, hybrid model of treatment designed to fit every individual’s unique circumstances.